-The best alternatives to Microsoft Teams provide a great way for individuals and businesses to engage in remote collaboration and communicate with colleagues, teachers and loved ones when face-to-face meetings aren’t possible.
+There are plenty of video conferencing services on the market beyond just Microsoft Teams.
+Te best Teams alternatives provide a great way for individuals and businesses to engage in remote collaboration (opens in new tab) and communicate with colleagues, teachers and loved ones when face-to-face meetings aren’t possible.

 Below, we take a look at some of the best Teams alternatives that will ensure your employees remain connected and productive wherever they are based.

 Zoom (opens in new tab) is our number one pick for the best Microsoft Teams alternative.
 It has all the key features that businesses need and boasts some competitive pricing plans that will entice organizations large and small.

 Perhaps even more so than Teams, Zoom has become synonymous with the sudden increase in the popularity of video calls.
 In fact, its name even became attached to unwanted interjections to these calls, with “Zoombombing” entering the popular lexicon (until businesses started to improve the security around their remote meetings).

 Zoom comes with HD video and audio calling, screen sharing, virtual backgrounds, and local storage for recorded meetings.
 Paid plans increase the features on offer, providing cloud storage (opens in new tab), live audio transcription, and advanced meeting analytics via the admin portal.
 If Teams simply isn’t for you, then Zoom represents a fantastic alternative.

 Although some video conferencing tools can be more difficult than others to get to grips with, that’s certainly not the case with Google Meet (opens in new tab).
 The program, which can be accessed through your web browser, couldn’t be easier to use.
 Individuals simply click a meeting link (or send an invite through Gmail), and they are ready to go.
 There’s no need to download a bespoke application or worry about whether your device is compatible with the software.